rahulsm27/ETL_project/README.md

 Data Preprocessing Techniques for
 Dataset url -> (https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter/data)

-Steps
+## Steps

 1. Source of data is kaggle.
-So it is important to set kaggle api key before running in your home directory ~/.kaggle/kaggle.json
+So it is important that before running   set kaggle api key in your home directory @ ~/.kaggle/kaggle.json

 2. Programme will automatically download the data and unzip from  Source -> https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter/data if kaggle api is set and authenticated

-3. If you dont have kaggle api key download data and keep 'twcs.csv' file it in data/twcs folder .
+3. If you dont have kaggle api key download data and keep 'twcs.csv' file  in /data/twcs/ folder .
+The data folder should be in the same direcotory where this readme file is present .
 System will skip the download process.
 Data link given above

 4. Run command python src/pre_process.py